kumar-shivam-ranjan/Slurred-Speech-Recognition-DeepLearning/README.md

 # Slurred-Speech-Recognition-DeepLearning
-Deep learning has evolved a lot to develop end to end state of the art speech Recognition System.
-End to end deep learning model for automatic speech Recognition is much simpler than traditional speech systems which tend to perform poorly in noisy enviroments.
-Deep learning End to End models doesn't need hand designed components to model background noise and speaker variation.

 The well known Automatic Speech Recognition Systems are Alexa, Siri , Google Home etc. This class of applications starts with clip of spoken audio clip in a particular language and extracts the words that were spoken as text.
 There are also called Speech to Text Algorithms. <br><br>
 For Speech-to-Text problems, our training data consists of:<br>